stephenverderame/sapl/README.md

 summation(0, 100) //5050
 ```

 However, since lambdas are unnamed, recursive lambdas would refer to themselves with the `this` keyword.
+Technically speaking, `this` is not a keyword but rather a name that is captured in the lambda's closure which refers to itself.

 ```OCaml
 let countdown = fun (x) {